RobertoM89/BigRig/README.md

 The ikHandles for the ankle, the foot and the toe are created and grouped correctly.
 A control shape for the foot is created and the attributes for toe/heel lift/roll are added.
 The pole vector constraint for the knee is also created, with a no-flip knee solution.
 On Maya 2020 an attribute is added to control the knee twist via channelbox too.

+- **Rig Leg and Mirror**
+This function creates the rig for the selected leg, mirrors the joints and create a rig for the opposite leg.

 ### Control Commands